 - Add the eggs and mix until just combined.

 - Bake the cookies for 8-10 minutes or until golden brown.
 Then, brush them with melted butter and sprinkle with coarse sugar and the leftover chopped pistachios.
 Move them to a cooling rack.
-Leftover cookies can frozen.
+Leftover cookies can be frozen.